-The day begins winding down and it’s closing time at your business.
+What’s the need for Cyber Security?
+Think again!
+Imagine your day begining with winding down and it’s closing time at your business.
 You count the cash at the register.
 You check the store for missing inventory.
 You pack up your things, punch in the code to activate the alarm system, and leave the store, locking the front door on your way it.
 It’s common sense for you.
 A ritualistic process to deter theft and keep your business safe.
 Not doing any one of these things would leave you in unrest that the security of your livelihood could be at stake, and yet they are such simple tasks.

 With the technological “Big Bang” our world has only grown more connected, and with that, your business can reach out to more people than ever; but just like being able to let everybody in town come visit your brick and mortar shop, there are people out there trying to acquire your goods or services in less honest ways than others.
 Going digital can lead to tapping into the exponential growth this world has opened, but with that comes the added threats that have been created just as rapidly.
 Staying safe and diligent in this new environment doesn’t have to be difficult though.
 Here are some things to lock down your online presence that are as easy as turning a key.

 You and the rest of your employees receive thousands of emails every day.
 They vary in importance from a funny chain of quirky videos circulating around for a good laugh to major client letters about key company components.
 Then there’s even the overwhelming amount of spam.
-Typically this gets tossed into a separate folder by your email provider’s filter system, but a couple can always get through into your main inbox.
+Typically this gets tossed into a separate folder by your email provider’s filter system.
+But without proper cyber security setup, a couple can always get through into your main inbox.
 Over 90% of all malware attacks come from emails.
 This is how the trending ransomware, a malware attack that locks up entire computer systems until a certain amount of money is paid, gets in from.
 Once it’s taken over, there is no easy way to clean your servers up from it.

 The only effective way to protect yourself is to keep it from happening altogether.
 The best way to do this, is by paying careful attention to what you’re clicking on in an email.
 Make sure to keep yourself diligent and train your team to properly vet emails for any signs of suspicious activity.
 If an email has a link to a website, and it is marked as an “urgent survey” or anything pertaining to the company, make sure this is policy.
 You work in the same office as everyone else typically, so just double check with your coworkers around you.
 If you work remotely, call someone up or send a quick email.
 If all else, Google the sender and the content of the email.
 These are messages are mass sent to a large list of company emails in order to get as many opens as possible, so chances are it has been posted online as a discussion group or even a warning from companies who have been hit.